Golem CLI Permissions

 Tokens

 Tokens are API keys that allow accessing Golem Cloud APIs from external services.
-The golem-cloud-cli
+The golem-cloud-cli tool allows managing these tokens.

 To manage them programmatically, check the token API.